 Appendix 2 and Appendix 3 contain an example of the formulation of the report of the supervisor and the basic positions that should be contained in the report.

-The percentage of original text in the master’s thesis, as measured by the programme Turnitin, should not be less than 80% Work with signs of plagiarism will be examined at a meeting of the State Examination Commission.
+The percentage of original text in the master’s thesis, as measured by the programme Antiplagiat, should not be less than 80% Work with signs of plagiarism will be examined at a meeting of the State Examination Commission.
 If plagiarism is confirmed, the thesis will receive an evaluation of ‘Unsatisfactory’, regardless of which section of the thesis the plagiarism appears in.

-If a student does not submit the master’s thesis along with the report of the supervisor by the specified deadline, within three days, the study office for the study programme will present to the dean of the faculty an act, signed by the academic director of the programme, about the non-submission of the thesis.

 Master’s theses that are accepted for defence by the supervisor will be sent for review.

 Review.
 The review should contain an assessment of the relevance of the theme, the presence of the author’s own point of view, the ability to use appropriate methods for the collection and development of information, the degree to which the conclusions and recommendations are based on the analyses in the thesis, the credibility of the results and the practical significance of the thesis.
 The review should comment on both the positive and negative aspects of the thesis; in particular the negative aspects should be related to the logic and literacy of the exposition of the material and factual mistakes.
 In the conclusion, reviewers should specify their point of view about the quality of the thesis and evaluate the thesis on a scale from 1-10.
 For master’s theses completed in groups, the reviewer will provide only one review per group.
 In addition, the evaluation given by the reviewer will be the same for each member of the group.